elmorin/federalDOE-data-challenge/README.md

     ```
     docker compose run python-solution
     ```
     d.
-In each case, the programme loads data from the data/example.csv file into that table, and exports data from the database table to a JSON file in the data folder.
+In each case, the program loads data from the data/example.csv file into that table, and exports data from the database table to a JSON file in the data folder.
 Note that the scripts do not truncate the table, so each one you run will add additional content.

 5. Cleaning up

     To tidy up, bringing down all the containers and deleting them, run `docker compose down`.